 To catch fruit flies, you can set up a few traps that are easy to put together.
 One is an apple cider vinegar trap like this one from Today’s Creative Life.
 All you need is a little bit of apple cider, an empty jar (which can be your apple cider vinegar jar, an old mason jar, a soda bottle, etc), some plastic wrap, a rubber band, and a toothpick.
 Pour a little apple cider vinegar into your jar, then cover it with plastic wrap.
 If you have a jar of apple cider vinegar with just a little left, that’s perfect.
 Secure the plastic wrap with the rubber band to keep it in place, then poke holes in the wrap.
 The fruit flies will smell the apple cider vinegar and fly in through the holes.
 Once inside the jar or bottle, they’ll be trapped, and you can throw the jar away.
 If fruit flies are a frequent problem for you, you can also store this jar in the freezer until you need it next — but it’s kind of gross to keep a jar of drowned fruit flies hanging around the ice cream.

-You can also set up another trap like this one from NatureMoms using a jar, a little old fruit, and a piece of paper.
-Drop your fruit in the bottom of the jar — the stinkier and more rotten, the better — then roll up your piece of paper into a cone shape.
-Put the thin end of the cone into the jar and keep the wide end out, like a funnel.
+You can also set up another trap like this one from NatureMoms using a jar, a little old fruit, and a piece of plastic wrap.
+Yep, that’s right, you can turn part of your problem into part of the solution.
+Just drop your fruit in the bottom of the jar — the stinkier and more rotten, the better — then cover the mouth of the jar with your plastic wrap.
+Secure it in place with a rubber band and use a fork or a toothpick to poke some holes in the top.
 Again, fruit flies will fly inside to get the fruit, but once inside, they won’t be able to find their way back out.
-Once they're trapped, you can bring them outside, seal the jar, and toss it, or use a soapy water mixture to drown the flies if you're looking to wash the jar out and save it for next time.
+Once you’ve managed to take care of the fruit flies buzzing around, you can bring them outside, seal the jar, and toss it.
+If you want to keep your jar, use a soapy water mixture to drown the flies and you’re already one step closer to washing the jar out and saving it for next time.

 (Photo Credit: Amazon, Amazon, Instagram)